2025-2026 Classes

 Brand new beginners and Level I are welcome.
 For our youngest and smallest newer fencers.
 This will be a fun introduction to all things fencing.
 As kids transition to metal epees, parent and child have the opportunity to learn to build and repair an epee, learning craftsmanship and electronics 101, resulting in their own beautiful and super light weight functioning epee.
 With games, drills, and plenty of time for fencing and play, kids learn good sportsmanship; fencing skills, coordination, flexibility, distance, and timing; plus how to be a good training partner.
-Parents are welcomed but not required to take part or to assist with kids as they learn how to use fencing equipment and protective gear.
+Parents are encouraged but not required to take part or to assist with kids as they learn how to use fencing equipment and put on protective gear.
 At the start of the school year, brand new fencers 10 and under can join directly into the Tuesday 4:30 classes.
-As the school year progresses, some of the older, bigger, or more advanced kids will shift into Monday and/or Thursday 4:30 classes and brand new beginners starting later in the season will generally be happiest taking 1-4 private lessons before joining group classes.
+As the school year progresses, some of the older, bigger, or more advanced kids who are ready to fence consistently with metal epees will shift into Monday and/or Thursday 4:30 classes and brand new beginners starting later in the season will generally be happiest taking 1-4 private lessons before joining group classes.

 Brand new beginners start with several beginner private lessons and smaller/younger fencers may join the beginner class for 6-9 year olds before joining these classes.